Z1DA--Upgrade Campus Electrical Systems. Project No. 610A4-23-101.

 Veterans Affairs, Department Of

-The Department of Veterans Affairs is seeking qualified contractors to update the patient Wi-Fi system at the VA Northern Indiana Health Care System located in Fort Wayne, Indiana.
-The project, set aside for Service-Disabled Veteran-Owned Small Business Concerns (SDVOSBC), involves replacing outdated routers, installing new access points, firewalls, switches, and antennas across multiple buildings on the campus, ensuring seamless integration with existing systems.
-This upgrade is crucial for enhancing connectivity and service quality for patients and staff, with a performance period of 90 calendar days from the Notice to Proceed.
-Interested contractors should contact Eric Sweatt at eric.sweatt@va.gov for further details and to express their interest in this opportunity.
+The Department of Veterans Affairs is seeking qualified contractors to update the patient Wi-Fi system at the VA Northern Indiana Health Care System – Fort Wayne Campus.
+This presolicitation opportunity, set aside for Service-Disabled Veteran-Owned Small Business Concerns (SDVOSBC), involves replacing outdated routers, installing new access points, firewalls, switches, and antennas across multiple buildings on the campus, ensuring seamless integration of the latest technology.
+The project is critical for enhancing patient connectivity and overall service quality, with a performance period of 90 calendar days from the Notice to Proceed.
+Interested parties should contact Eric Sweatt at eric.sweatt@va.gov for further details and to express their interest in this opportunity.

 Z1DA--Upgrade HVAC System Phase II